jaericho/jaericho.github.io/_posts/2021-05-14-First-Mac-in-a-long-time.md

 * No 'delete' key, only Backspace labeled as Delete.
 (Altho' I just learned it is Fn-Delete.)
 * Different keyboard shortcuts.
 (I know this is all muscle memory that I'll have to overcome.)
-* All these options keys! control, option, alt, curly-thing, and command.
-Plus there is a function key that also seems to be involved with the arrow keys as KB shortcuts.
-It seems a bit much.
+* All these options keys!
+Control, Option, Alt, Curly-thing, Command, and a Function key.
+It's too much much.
+I'd rather see something along the lines of CTRL+x for shortcuts inside programs, and a Meta+x for OS shortcuts.
-* Some KB shortcuts are the same, that's nice. i.e. CTRL+z and Command+z are undo.
+* Some KB shortcuts are the same: i.e. CTRL+z and Curly+z are both undo.
+CTRL+s and Curly+s are save.
+That's very nice.
-* Safari has no inspect feature.
-I didn't realize it'd be looking for that on day one.
+* ~~Safari has no inspect feature.~~ I found it.
 * I immediately started looking for Homebrew to install things from outside the App Store.
 I would have thought things like VSCode and Github would be there.
 In fact, I'm surprised at how much stuff isn't in the AppStore.